- 1 Introduction

 By default all endpoints within this class can only be called with a valid token.

 If we leave out the attribute, all endpoints can by default be called by anonymous callers, i.e. no valid token is needed.
-It's up to you to decide whether to use it or not.
-Is your default "all access" or "limited access".

 For this test, we include the attribute.